METEO 3 Lesson 7 Images

 Text description of the chain of blue triangles image.

-TThe image shows a series of small, triangular pennant flags strung along a curving blue line against a white background.
+The image is of a cold front on a white background, the front is a series of small, triangular pennant flags strung along a curving blue line.
 The line resembles a string or a cable, with each of the blue flags hanging downward at intervals along the line.
 The flags are evenly spaced and all point in the same direction.

 surface convergence promotes rising currents of air